 - The above methods might not work properly if you are working with URLs.

-I hope that you understood the methods I showed in this tutorial on how to undo text to columns in excel.
-Although we have used a dataset with only 2 columns, you can apply these methods to any large datasets as well.
+I hope that you understood the methods I showed in this tutorial on how to undo text to columns in Excel.
+Although we have used a dataset with only 2 columns, you can apply these methods to any large dataset as well.
 If you get stuck in any steps, I would suggest going over them a few times.
-Lastly, to learn more excel techniques, follow our ExcelDemy website.
 If you have any queries, please let me know in the comments.